 - Things to do to see Local Life - In Shanghai or Beijing: Get up early and watch the locals exercise.

-- Perfect Souvenir - In Shanghai: Silks and fabrics from Shiliupu Fabric Market in the city center.
+- Perfect Souvenir - In Shanghai: Silks and fabrics from Shiliupu Fabric Market in the city centre.

 - Be aware of any local festivals or National holidays.
 Whilst these can be a great insight into Chinese tradition and culture, hotel rooms, train tickets or air tickets will definitely be in great demand and huge crowds can gather at major attractions.